snowidget/snowidget.github.io/docs/README.md

 Here is a [map leaflet](leaflet_example.html) made in HTML

-Here is a [widget](math_widget.html) made in an ipython notebook that was first converted to markdown
+Here is a [widget](math_widget.html) made in an ipython notebook, which needed to have its widgets embedded into an HTML